joaoggoncalo/be-tucknpike/README.md

 1. In the root of the project, rename the .env.example file to .env.
 2. Fill the environment variables in the .env file with your database credentials.
+3. Fill the environment variables in the .env file with your JWT secret key.

 ### 3. Intall dependencies